Frequently Asked Questions

 What is the application fee?

 Applicants must submit a $175 non-refundable application fee, payable online via credit card or e-check.
 Please do not send a personal check or money order.
 The MA-IBP program will grant an application fee waiver to candidates who are active duty, reservists, or veterans of the United States military, or who work in the nonprofit sector.

 When are the application deadlines?

-Admission to the MA-IBP program is decided on a rolling basis.
+Please review our admissions page for detailed information on application deadlines and admissions rounds.
 Early applications are highly encouraged to maximize your opportunity to secure a seat in the upcoming cohort (if admitted) and for scholarship consideration.

 Are interviews required for admission?

 Yes, interviews are required for admission and are conducted by invitation only.

 How do I submit my official transcripts and degree certificate?

 Applicants must submit transcripts from all institutions in which a degree has been conferred.
 An official evaluation company must translate all international transcripts in English.
 Please mail the physical transcripts to the address below or send electronic versions to

 37th & O Streets, NW